 - Certified Empowerment Practitioner, Empowerment Institute, June 2012

-- CPCC, Certified Professional Co-Active Coach, Coaches Training Institute, September 2008
+- CPCC, Certified Professional Coach, Co-Active Training Institute (CTI), September 2008

 - Teaching Ethics: What’s Coaching Got to Do With It?
 Coaching World, International Coach Federation, May 2011.